 The fellowship is contingent upon you maintaining Good Academic Conduct, maintaining Good Academic Standing, and making Satisfactory Academic Progress, as defined by your department and the Graduate School of Arts and Science.
-This funding includes a full tuition scholarship, mandatory student fees, payment of the premium for BU’s basic Student Health Insurance Plan (SHIP); and a living stipend as described in your admission offer letter.
-Detailed information about the fellowship awards and the policies and privileges associated with each can be found below.
+This funding includes a full tuition scholarship, mandatory student fees, payment of the premium for BU’s basic Student Health Insurance Plan (SHIP); and a stipend as described in your admission offer letter.
+Detailed information about the fellowship awards and the policies and privileges associated with each award can be found below.

 PhD Fellowships

-Non-Service Fellowships
+Training Fellowships

-- Dean’s Fellowships
+- Dean’s Fellowship (DF)

 - Foreign Language Area Studies (FLAS) Fellowship